Mani007/CPP_DSA_ADV/README.md

 - Polymorphism - Ability to take more than one form.
 - Dynamic binding - compile and execution time creation and linking of objects
 - Message passing - Communication between objects. object.message(info).
+# Learning methods - To make mastery in the subject
+1. Don't just watch the videos or read books, implement it.
+2. Test yourself, without any reference/support try to write the entire code.
+3. Use previous codes if required.
+4. Repeat testing step 2 at least 3 to 5 times to achieve mastery.
+REPETITION AND PRACTICE IS PATH TO MASTERY.
+5. Try to solve real problems using the concepts learned - Applying the knowledge/concepts.
+6. Give more tests, face the challenges.
+Give more interviews, practice challenges and puzzles.
+Practice first in mock interview and then appear in the real interview.
+8. Contest - Appear in contests to showcase your talent.
+9. Hackathons - participate in hackathons
+10. Open source - Make genuine contributions in Open source community.
+11. Do not ignore the AI.
+It can be your guide,mentor and a complete source for majority of answers.